 Recently, the university announced plans to establish the Open Society Initiative, an institute intended to address racial reconciliation in Oxford.
 However, we already had one of those — the William Winter Institute for Racial Reconciliation — which continues to play an integral role in the LOU community’s efforts toward healing, despite relocating its office to Jackson in 2018.
 Recent incidents involving racial aggressions on campus and the inaction following them, in addition to the university’s fraught history with the Winter Institute, suggest that the university is not committed to the objectives of racial reconciliation.

 Splitting the mission of healing between the Winter Institute and the proposed Open Society Initiative is ineffective and directly contradictory to the principles behind racial reconciliation.
 Wholeness, trust and relationship building are values that are not developed by starting a parallel initiative.
-The fact that the relocation of the Confederate monument and the punishment of those who destroyed the Emmett Till sign remain unresolved is an indicator that the university is not yet capable of fully embracing the justice needed to lead racial reconciliation.
+The fact that the relocation of the Confederate monument and the punishment of those who posed for a photo with guns in front of an Emmett Till memorial remain unresolved is an indicator that the university is not yet capable of fully embracing the justice needed to lead racial reconciliation.

 The most notable moments of student activism in recent years are directly tied to the Winter Institute.
 From providing students with resources during the removal of the state flag in 2015 to assisting leaders with the 2012 anti-KKK rally, the Winter Institute has always helped students seeking to fight racial injustice.
 Even after the institute was relocated, it still had a critical influence on racial reconciliation work on campus.
 I met with Susan Glisson, former executive director of the Winter Institute, while writing the legislation to move the Confederate statue to understand how to be as inclusive as possible and construct a healthy debate.